 A simulation software for teaching underwater photogrammetry

-Underwater photogrammetry has become a key technique for studying and understanding the underwater world in many application fields, such as exploration and mapping, industry and metrology, engineering, archaeology, ecology, etc. Nevertheless, producing accurate three-dimensional measurements underwater is still a challenge if compared to photogrammetric applications on land.
+Underwater photogrammetry has become an essential technique for studying and understanding the underwater world in many application fields, such as exploration and mapping, industry and metrology, engineering, archaeology, ecology, etc. Nevertheless, producing accurate three-dimensional measurements underwater is still a challenge if compared to photogrammetric applications on land.

-In this paper we present the development of POSER, a 3D simulation framework with the educational mission to support the teaching of underwater photogrammetry.
-Through the generation of computer aidedcomputer aided teaching and learning material, POSER will help the comprehension of the physical peculiarities of the underwater environment with its challenges, hereafter briefly described:
+In this paper, we present the development of POSER, a 3D simulation framework with the educational mission of supporting the teaching of underwater photogrammetry.
+Through the generation of computer-aided teaching and learning material, POSER will help the comprehension of the physical properties of the underwater environment with its challenges, hereafter briefly described:

-Water, especially seawater, is characterized by a high electrical conductivity, requiring electronic apparatuses and imaging sensors to be enclosed in a waterproof housing mounting an optically transparent interface, usually shaped in the form of a flat or hemispherical port.
-The water and the ports of the housing affect the image formation, possibly introducing, among others, aberrations and distant dependent geometric distortions.
+Water, especially seawater, is characterized by a high electrical conductivity, requiring electronic apparatuses and imaging sensors to be enclosed in a waterproof housing, mounting an optically transparent interface, usually shaped in the form of a flat or hemispherical port.
+The water and the ports of the housing affect the image formation, possibly introducing, among others, aberrations and distant-dependent geometric distortions.

-The design of the camera housings and ports, in terms of mechanical and optical characteristics are mainly ruled by the high density of water, approximately 800 times greater than air, which requires the enclosure to be properly dimensioned to withstand the great forces exerted by the water pressure over its shell as the depth increases.
+The design of the camera housings and ports, in terms of mechanical and optical characteristics, is mainly ruled by the high density of water, approximately 800 times greater than air, which requires the enclosure to be properly dimensioned to withstand the significant forces exerted by the water pressure over its shell as the depth increases.

-The refractive index of the water varies as a function of temperature, salinity, pressure and light wavelength, thus requiring the imaging system be optically calibrated for the specific operative conditions.
+The refractive index of water varies as a function of temperature, salinity, pressure, and light wavelengths, thus requiring the imaging system to be optically calibrated for specific operative conditions.

-The presence of suspended particles due to organic and inorganic matter, such as phytoplankton or pollution cause scatter and backscatter phenomena that reduce the water clarity.
-The wavelength dependent absorption of light produces color distortions that are a function of both water depth (when ambient sunlight is available), distance from the camera and from the artificial light sources.
+The presence of suspended particles due to organic and inorganic matter, such as phytoplankton, sediment, or pollution, causes scatter and backscatter phenomena that reduce water clarity.
+The wavelength-dependent absorption of light produces color distortions that are a function of both water depth (when ambient sunlight is available), distance from the camera and from the artificial light sources.

-The height of sun, depending on the location on Earth, time of day and season, and the sea conditions influence the actual amount of light that is refracted and absorbed or reflected upward.
-Scatter, backscatter and wavelength dependent light absorption result in an overall reduced light amount reaching the underwater environment.
-Light is more absorbed in rough seas, whereas is highly reflected in calm waters that act as a mirror surface.